bobbingwide/written/readme.txt

 == Change Log ==
+= 0.2.0 =
+* Changed: Add theme support for wp-block-styles
+* Changed: Update clone template part as 500px wide group #14
+* Added: Add 404 template #14
+* Changed: Update theme.json to version:2.
+Not certain that it's absolutely necessary. #4
+* Changed: Wrap header part in a group #4
+* Changed: Simplify index.html template #4
+* Changed: Rework metadates template part to use the Row block #4
+* Changed: Rename block-templates and block-template-parts to templates and parts #14
+* Tested: With WordPress 5.9.1 and WordPress Multi Site
+* Tested: With Gutenberg 12.6.0
+* Tested: With PHP 8.0

 = 0.1.4 =
 * Changed: Improve styling with left and right padding/margins and normal font sizes #13